Wordfest 25@25: Margaret Atwood & Ian Williams

 Ian Williams is the author of the Scotiabank Giller Prize-winning novel Reproduction.
 His last poetry collection Personals was shortlisted for the Griffin Poetry Prize and the Robert Kroetsch Poetry Book Award.
 His short story collection, Not Anyone's Anything, won the Danuta Gleed Literary Award for the best first collection of short fiction in Canada.
 His first book, You Know Who You Are, was a finalist for the ReLit Poetry Prize.
 Williams holds a Ph.D. in English at the University of Toronto and is currently an assistant professor of poetry in the Creative Writing program at the University of British Columbia.
 He was the 2014-2015 Canadian Writer-in-Residence for the University of Calgary's Distinguished Writers Program.
-Williams currently resides in Vancouver, BC.
+Williams currently resides in Toronto.

 About Word Problems

 From Ian Williams, author of Reproduction, winner of the 2019 Scotiabank Giller Prize and a June 2020 Indie Next Great Read

 Frustrated by how tough the issues of our time are to solve—racial inequality, our pernicious depression, the troubled relationships we have with other people—Ian Williams revisits the seemingly simple questions of grade school for inspiration: if Billy has five nickels and Jane has three dimes, how many Black men will be murdered by police?
 He finds no satisfaction, realizing that maybe there are no easy answers to ineffable questions.